Close Menu

 Traveling back to the Royal Palace in Lisbon, strangely without a military escort, the Royal Family was fired upon by 2 Republican riflemen, killing the King, the son and heir of the King Prince Luis Filipe, and wounding Prince Manuel.
 The assassins were gunned down virtually immediately by police on the scene.

-Question for students (and subscribers): What assassin or assassins would you add to this list?
-Please let us know in the comments section below this article.
+Question for students (and subscribers) to ponder: What assassin or assassins would you add to this list?

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!